basecamp/activerecord-tenanted/README.md

 ### Automatic tenant switching

-⚠ Note that this is only supported for **primary** tenanted databases, due to a limitation in Rails's `ShardSelector` middleware.

 Because the tenant behavior is built on top of Rails's sharding functionality, we can use the [`ShardSelector` middleware](https://guides.rubyonrails.org/active_record_multiple_databases.html#activating-automatic-shard-switching) to set the tenant for the duration of a request.

 First, create a new file `config/initializers/tenanted_db.rb` with the following contents: